 - Obtained complete declination of criminal case against an Orange County entrepreneur and community leader following a high-profile, four-year investigation.

 Mr. Camp first joined Irell & Manella in 2003, following a clerkship with Judge Stephen V. Wilson of the U.S. District Court for the Central District of California.
 As an associate from 2003 to 2005, he handled a wide variety of complex civil matters, with an emphasis on entertainment and media industry disputes.

 Mr. Camp currently serves as co-chair of the American Bar Association's national White Collar Crime/Tax Fraud Subcommittee.
-He is also a member of the Board of Governors of the Association of Business Trial Lawyers, Los Angeles Chapter.
-Mr. Camp is chair of the firm's Los Angeles summer associate program and a member of the Hiring Committee.
+He is also a member of the board of directors of the Inner City Law Center, and a former member of the board of governors of the Association of Business Trial Lawyers, Los Angeles Chapter.
+In addition, Mr. Camp is a member of the firm’s Hiring Committee, and a past chair of the summer associate program.

 - "AB 218: Public Employers Can't Ask About Convictions," Los Angeles and San Francisco Daily Journal, January 21, 2014

 - “Lessons From 9th Circ.’s Barry Bonds Decision,” Law360, October 25, 2013